-- 500 g. of galunggong, about three pieces (boiled, broiled or grilled)
+- 500 grams galunggong about three pieces (boiled, broiled or grilled)

-- 400 g. of potatoes, peeled and coarsely shredded (The sizes of blades and holes of graters vary.
+- 400 grams potatoes peeled and coarsely shredded (The sizes of blades and holes of graters vary.
 Use a grater with the largest blade and holes.)

-- half a head of garlic, finely minced
+- 1/2 head half a head of garlic finely minced